-The Monoprice Monolith THX Portable Headphone Amplifier and DAC is a mid-priced portable performer featuring THX AAA amplification technology.
-It is currently priced at $249.99 but the SRP is $299
+This is a review of the new portable Monoprice Monolith THX Portable Headphone Amplifier and DAC featuring THX AAA amplification technology.
+It is priced at $299.

-To read more about Monoprice products we have reviewed on Headfonics click here.
+To read more about Monoprice products we have previously featured on Headfonics click here.

 For my third installment of Monoprice goodness, in recent weeks, I’ll be taking a gander at the Monoprice Monolith Portable THX AAA DAC and Amp!
 I have a lot to say, so let’s not waste too much time on here for the intro.
 Big thanks to Marcus, again, for making this review possible.
 Thank you!